Are Electric Skillets Dishwasher Safe?

 - You can use an electric skillet to keep foods warm before serving.

-An electric skillet can add more diversity to your kitchen area and help with everyday cooking tasks.
-Take good care of it and it should serve you well for a long time.
-This versatile cooking appliance is well worth the investment.
+An electric skillet can add more diversity to your kitchen area and help you with everyday cooking tasks.
+Take good care of it and it will serve its function well for a long time.